 Participants who are discharged or transferred to a non-participating hospital department will be regarded as discharged, and the trial allocation and daily data registration will be stopped upon discharge.
 The patient will still be followed through the electronic health records, including registration of data for days alive and out of hospital.
 Participants who are discharged or transferred to a department participating in the COVID STEROID trial will continue the allocated intervention at the new trial site for a total treatment duration of 7 days from randomisation.
-If the participant is readmitted to a COVID STEROID trial site from a non-participating hospital within 7 days of randomisation, the allocation will also resume for a total treatment duration of 7 days from randomisation.
+If the participant is readmitted to a COVID STEROID trial site for a total treatment duration of 7 days from randomisation.